-For the Zaunkoenig M1K we did not use a single speed hole.
+For the Zaunkoenig M1K we did not use a single speed hole in the upper shell.
 We are no strangers to speed holes though, as a quick look into the Zaunkoenig prototype vault reveals:

 For years we have been printing prototypes with speed holes.
 We had them all: honeycomb-shaped speed holes, triangle-shaped speed holes and circle-shaped speed holes.
 Sadly most of our speed hole prototypes broke after a month or so of gaming.
 We were trying to save weight a little too aggressively.

 Our speed hole prototypes still helped us learning a very important lesson: low weight in a mouse feels really, really good.
 This is when we turned to carbon fiber.
 With carbon fiber we were able to make lighter shells than was possible with even our most aggressive speed hole designs.
 And to this day we have not had a single carbon fiber prototype break.

 By using our speed hole prototypes we also learnd that speed holes are about more than just weight.
 The following are the advantages and disadvantages we found when using speed hole prototypes.

 When it comes to speed holes, the following three advantages get quoted pretty often: